Who we are and what we can offer

 Having run a very successful inaugural course for general radiology consultants in February 2016, we have expanded to run three courses in 2017, each individually tailored for radiologists, neurosurgeons and stroke physicians.

-Our faculty, as well as other neuroradiologists, now also includes neurosurgeons and stroke physicians who are all based at tertiary UK teaching hospitals, with a passion for teaching and imparting our specialist knowledge and expertise.
+Our faculty, as well as other neuroradiologists, now also includes neurosurgeons who are all based at tertiary UK teaching hospitals, with a passion for teaching and imparting our specialist knowledge and expertise.

 Our central tenet is to provide case based neuroradiology teaching through interactive sessions led by experts in that field.
 Each delegate has an individual Apple Mac computer installed with Osirix (open source PACS software).
 Delegates are given carefully selected cases, which they can initially examine on their workstation.
 Cases are chosen across the breadth of neuroradiology with an emphasis on teaching basic principles and common pitfalls.